eamonnk/azfund/Modules/M02-Core Azure Services/L05-Azure Management Tools/04-Walkthrough-Working with the Azure CLI.md

 4. Once successfully installed, the Azure CLI is run by opening a Bash shell for Linux or macOS, or from the command prompt or PowerShell for Windows.
 Open a command prompt as administrator.

-5. Login to your Azure subscription by runnning the below command and following the prompts
+5. Login to your Azure subscription by running the below command and following the prompts

 ```azurecli
 az login